bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 77°
-- Humid and Mostly Cloudy
+- Mostly Cloudy
-- 95% humidity
+- 91% humidity
-- 4 mph wind
+- 5 mph wind
-- 84% cloud cover
+- 83% cloud cover
 - 26 AQI 🟩
 - 0.3 inches of rain in the past 24 hours
 - 0.72 inches of rain expected in the next 48 hours